cyberomin/cyberomin.github.io/_posts/2017-05-29-terraform-introduction.md

 {% endhighlight %}
 *Code VIII*

 With the introduction of the SSH key resource, we will need to link it to our droplet.
 That way, we can SSH in using our private key.
-For this to happen, we will have to modify our code in Code III.
-The code in Code VIII uploads allows SSH public key to our droplet.
+For this to happen, we will have to modify our code in *Code III*.
+The code in *Code VIII* uploads allows SSH public key to our droplet.
 Also, notice that we didn’t copy and paste our SSH key here, instead, we used a Terraform built-in function called `file`.
 The file function lets us read a file from a path.
-It has a basic syntax of `${file(“path/to/file")}`.
+It has a basic syntax of
+`${file(“path/to/file")}`.

 >If you are using the Vagrant box I provided in this article, I strongly advise that you generate a new SSH key as this box comes without one.
 Generating an SSH key is simple, simply run this command on your terminal `ssh-keygen -t rsa -b 4096 -C “your email”` and follow the on-screen information.
 I’ll strongly advise that you don’t set a passphrase for your SSH key.